cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/emulation.md

 # State saves

-Cloudpilot automatically saves the emulator state every second while the emulator is running.
-If Cloudpilot is reloaded (or the session is switched) the state is preserved and restored.
+CloudpilotEmu automatically saves the emulator state every second while the emulator is running.
+If CloudpilotEmu is reloaded (or the session is switched) the state is preserved and restored.

 # Saving a backup